Mo Gawdat: Early life

 Gawdat was born in Egypt, the son of a civil engineer and an English professor.
-He showed early interest in technology.
+He showed an early interest in technology.

 Career

-Gawdat's background is as an engineer, paired with an MBA degree from Maastricht School of Management in the Netherlands.
+Gawdat studied civil engineering at Ain Shams University, graduating with a bachelor's degree in 1990.
+He went on to obtain an MBA from Maastricht School of Management in the Netherlands.

-He began his career at IBM Egypt as a systems engineer, before migrating to a sales role in the government sector.
+He began his career at IBM Egypt as a systems engineer, before moving to a sales role in the government sector.
 Moving to the United Arab Emirates, he joined NCR Abu Dhabi to cover the non-finance sector.
-At Microsoft, he assumed various roles over a span of seven-and-a-half years.

-Gawdat joined Google in 2007 to start its business in emerging markets.
+At Microsoft, he held various roles over a span of seven-and-a-half years.
+He joined Google in 2007 and eventually rose to the position of chief business officer at Google X.

-In 2013, he moved to Google's innovation arm, Google X, where he led business strategy, planning, sales, business development, and partnerships.

 Gawdat is the author of Solve for Happy: Engineering Your Path to Joy (2017).
 Dedicated to his son Ali, who died in 2014, the book outlines methods for managing and preventing disappointment.
+In 2021, Gawdat published Scary Smart: The Future of Artificial Intelligence and How You Can Save Our World through Macmillan.
+In 2022, his next book, That Little Voice in Your Head: Adjust the Code That Runs Your Brain, was released by Macmillan.
+It presents suggestions for using the human brain optimally to thrive and avoid suffering.
+In 2024, Gawdat, along with co-author Alice Law, published Unstressable: A Practical Guide to Stress-Free Living.

 Personal life

-Gawdat is separated from his wife, Nibal, whom he met at university.
-They have a daughter, Aya.
-Their son, Ali, died in 2014.
+Gawdat is separated from his wife, whom he met at university.
+They have a daughter as well as a son who died in 2014 after an appendectomy.